Robert M. Coleman (Texan politician)

-He was appointed one of the first Texas Rangers, whose outpost, Coleman's Fort, was later named Fort Colorado.
-The State Historic site marker now sits within Austin, Texas.
+Coleman was appointed one of the first Texas Rangers.
+His outpost, Coleman's Fort, was later named Fort Colorado.
+Early writers on Coleman include Noah Smithwick, a contemporary frontiersman who was stationed at Coleman's Fort.
+Coleman is referenced in Smithwick's book Recollections of Old Texas Days.

-On February 1, 1858, he became the posthumous namesake of Coleman County, Texas and thus apparently also Coleman City, Coleman Lake, and eventually many other features, places, businesses, and identifiers in Coleman County.
+On February 1, 1858, he became the posthumous namesake of Coleman County, Texas.
+This led to Coleman City, Coleman Lake, and many other features, places, businesses, and identifiers in Coleman County also bearing his name.